GayenManish07/Reinforcement-Learning-for-Chain-Reaction-Game/README.md

 - **State Representation**: Encodes the game board as input for the agent, including cell ownership and orb count.
 - **Action Space**: The agent selects a grid cell for placing an orb.
 - **Reward System**:
+  - +100 for winning.
-  - +1 for capturing an opponent's orb.
+  - -100 for losing.
-  - 0 for adding an orb to a player's own cell.
-  - -1 for losing a cell.
+  - -1 for selecting invalid cell.
+  Game concludes when when one player has no more remaining orbs on the board.
 - **Policy Optimization**: PPO optimizes the policy with a clipped surrogate objective to maintain stable updates.

 This approach works for solving single-player or competitive versions where one agent plays against predefined strategies or other PPO agents.